sassafras13/sassafras13.github.io/bookshelf.md

 ## 2020

+* **Caste: The Origins of Our Discontents** by Isabel Wilkerson (This is one of the best books I have ever read, I would highly recommend it.)

 * **Dune Messiah** by Frank Herbert

 * **Degrees of Difference: Reflections of Women of Color on Graduate School** edited by Kimberly D. McKee and Denise A. Delgado